October 23, 2025

 Barricades pushed people away from the White House.
 Only people with clearance could enter the restricted areas.
 Photo by Geovanni Esparza / el Don

-This year, our editors attended MediaFest25 in Washington D.C., where they attended workshops and award ceremonies.
+From Oct.
+15-18, our editors attended Mediafest25 in Washington D.C., where they attended workshops and award ceremonies.
 On Oct.
 1, just two weeks before the conference, Congress failed to pass funding legislation for 2026.
 Because the legislation was not passed, the government shut down.

-Throughout the city, some federal buildings were barricaded, the Secret Service was around the White House and the National Guard was posted on the streets.
-The National Guard would greet people passing by and pick up trash.
+Throughout the city, some federal buildings were barricaded, the Secret Service was around the White House, and the National Guard was posted on the streets, greeting people passing by and picking up trash.
+There was graffiti throughout the city condemning the current administration.

 A vendor was selling Make America Great Again hats in front of the White House.
 Photo by Geovanni Esparza / el Don